 Shortly after the night of O’Banion’s last shipment, the police raided the brewery.
 They arrested Torrio who had to bail out himself along with six other associates.
 They all faced jail time while O’Banion was in the clear.
 Torrio demanded O’banion return the money and he refused.
 Torrio eventually realized he had been double-crossed.
 He had lost the brewery, $500,000 in cash, been indicted, and been humiliated.
 The Gennas had wanted to kill O’banion for some time and Torrio had previously refused permission.
 After the brewery scam, Torrio finally agreed and granted permission to the Gennas’ earlier demand to kill O’Banion.

-On November, the 3rd 1924 O’Banion sat in with Al Capone and other bosses like Frank Nitti, Frank Rio and others to tally the week’s profits.
-Nitti claimed that Angelo Genna had was short and had dropped a large amount of cash, plus a sizeable marker.
+On November, 3rd 1924 O’Banion sat in with Al Capone and other bosses like Frank Nitti, Frank Rio, and others counting the week’s profits.
+Nitti claimed that Angelo Genna was short and owed a large amount of cash, plus a sizeable marker.
 Capone recommended that they cancel the marker as a professional courtesy.
 O’Banion refused to agree and called Genna demanding that he pay his debt within a week.

 The Gennas sent a killer named Frankie Yale, and other gangsters visited Schofield’s, O’Banion’s flower shop, to discuss floral arrangements.
 However, the real purpose of these visits was to memorize the store layout for the hit on O’Banion.
 On November 9th of 1924, O’Bannion got a telephone order for a custom wreath to be picked up the following morning.

 On the morning of November 10, 1924, O’Banion was arranging chrysanthemums in the back room.
 His bodyguard, Louis Alterie, had claimed he was sick with a hangover and did not come to the flower shop that morning.
 Frankie Yale entered the shop with John Scalise and Albert Anselmi.
 “Hello, boys” greeted O’Banion, “You from Mike Merlo’s?” and stuck out his hand in greeting.
-Listen to hear the end of Dean O’Banion.
+Shots ran out and O’Banion fell to the ground, mortally wounded.

 Don’t forget to listen to Aaron on the Big Dumb Fun Show, live on Monday nights.